You helped Theresa bounce back

 You gave Karl a place to lay his head

-Karl slept most nights on a mat at the Dorothy Day Center.
+Karl slept on a mat at the Dorothy Day Center.
 He was one of the clients who helped set the mats out on the floor before bedtime.
 Each night, he would select the one in the corner, closest to the door.
 Read and watch Karl's story.

 Opportunity Center provides link to jobs, housing and basic needs

-John, 48, uses the Opportunity Center for many things he once took for granted.
-Access to these simple amenities is what affords John a chance at moving out of poverty, into employment and a home.
+John, 48, uses the Opportunity Center for things he once took for granted.
+Access to these amenities is what affords John a chance at moving out of poverty, into employment and a home.
 More on John's journey out of poverty.

 Because of you, a mother has a second chance